Double detected spin-dependent quantum dot: The model

-We have now all the information about the system and we apply the theory of continuous quantum measurement.
-The model what we will get is describing a system which is continuously detecting the spin observables without any output gained and in the same time there is a sharp detection done by a charge detector.
-The sharp detector is giving information about the system, and the result will depend on the interaction strength of the continuous detection.
+It follows form eq. \eqref{currentop}, that by measuring the electric current, the projections into different state correspond to different observed value of the current.
+This implies that the states of the quantum dot can be determined by monitoring directly the electric current.\\ ~ The model describes the spin-dependent quantum dot, where the magnetization is continuously detected with an averaged output gained and at the same time there is a sharp detection of the electric current.
+The sharp detection gives information about the system, and the result will depend on the interaction strength of the continuous detection.